-The Ohio Department of Mental Health and Addiction Services, Office of Quality, Planning, and Research (OMHAS-QPR) administered its annual mail survey to parents and guardians of child and adolescent consumers of mental health services.
-Parents and guardians were queried between May 29 and September 30, 2020, using the Youth Services Survey for Families (YSS-F) instrument.
-Survey results are used for Mental Health Block Grant reporting requirements, to inform quality improvement initiatives, and to give stakeholders a direct indication of how parents and guardians of young consumers of mental health services in Ohio perceive their treatment, experience, and recovery in the public mental health system.
+The Ohio Department of Mental Health and Addiction Services' Bureau of Quality, Planning, and Research administered its annual mail survey to parents and guardians of child and adolescent consumers with a primary mental health diagnosis on their perception of care and treatment outcomes.
+Parents and guardians were queried between April 29 and September 30, 2021, using the Youth Services Survey for Families (YSS-F) instrument.
+Survey results are used for Mental Health Block Grant reporting requirements, to inform quality improvement initiatives, and to give stakeholders a direct indication of how parents and guardians of young return consumers of mental health services in Ohio perceive their treatment, experience, and recovery in the public mental health system.